bitcoin-dot-org/Bitcoin.org/_includes/devdoc/ref_block_chain.md

   encoding had previously been non-standard since Bitcoin Core 0.8.0 (February 2012).

-* **Version 4** blocks will likely be introduced in the near-future as specified in draft BIP62.
-Possible changes include:
+* **Version 4** blocks will likely be introduced in the near future as specified in BIP65.
+These blocks will support the new `OP_CHECKLOCKTIMEVERIFY` opcode described in that BIP.

-    * Reject version 4 blocks that include any version 2 transactions that don't adhere to any of the version 2 transaction rules.
-      These rules are not yet described in this documentation; see BIP62 for details.

-    * A soft fork rollout of version 4 blocks identical to the rollout used for version 3 blocks (described briefly in BIP62 and in more detail in BIP34).
+The mechanism used for the version 2, 3, and 4 upgrades is commonly called IsSuperMajority() after the function added to Bitcoin Core to manage those soft forking changes.
+See BIP34 for a full description of this method.

+As of this writing, a newer method called *version bits* is being designed to manage future soft forking changes, although it's not known whether version 4 will be the last soft fork to use the IsSuperMajority() function.
+Draft BIP9 describes the version bits design as of this writing, although it is still being actively edited and may substantially change while in the draft state.

 {% endautocrossref %}